dgucc/sandbox/tips/linux.md

 `$ sed -i -E "s/\{d ('.{10}')\}/\1/g" file.sql`

 Sed multi-line mode :
+sed -e '1h;2,$H;$!d;g' -e 's///g'
+1h: put first line in the "hold" space (sed has 2 spaces: 1 hold space to keep data and the pattern space: actual processed line)
+1d: delete first line
+$!H: append all lines BUT the last one (and the first one since d command skips to the next line) into the "hold" space
+$!d: delete (do not print) all lines except the last one
+g: Append a newline to the contents of the pattern space

 `$echo -e "Lorem ipsum\r\ndolor sit amet\r\nconsectetur adipiscing elit" | sed -e '1h;2,$H;$!d;g' -e 's/\r\n/;/g'`
 > Lorem ipsum;dolor sit amet;consectetur adipiscing elit